perfdhcp - DHCP benchmarking tool

 perfdhcp to send DHCPv6 RENEW and RELEASE messages

-default, if there is no response received with 1 second, a response is
+default, if there is no response received with one second, a response is

-It first sends as many Discovery or Solicit messages as request in -R option then
+It first sends the number of Discovery or Solicit messages specified by the

-a retransmission (with exponential back off mechanism) is used for each simulated client until all requests are
+a retransmission (with an exponential back-off mechanism) is used for each simulated client, until all requests are

 answered.
-It will generate report when all clients get their addresses or when
+It generates a report when all clients receive their addresses, or when

-it will be manually stopped.
+it is manually stopped.
 This scenario attempts to replicate a

 case where the server is not able to handle the traffic swiftly

 enough.
-Real clients will assume the packet or the response was lost
+Real clients will assume the packet or response was lost

 and will retransmit, further increasing DHCP traffic.
 This is

-sometimes called avalanche effect, thus the scenario name.
+sometimes called an avalanche effect, thus the scenario name.

 When running a performance test,

-the server under test as fast as possible unless the
+the server under test as quickly as possible, unless the

 -r parameter is used to